agarsev/quevedo/NOTES.md

     - [X] Allow annotation filtering for networks based on tags (eg different classify networks for different coarse-grain tags)
     - [X] Pipeline
-    - [o] TODOs
+    - [O] TODOs
         - [X] Sort subsets in `ds.get_subsets`
         - [X] Allow creating subsets in the web interface.
         - [X] RW permissions for users in web.
-        - [ ] In test, compute a confusion matrix (at least for classify) for deeper inspection.
-Better yet, optionally output predictions + ground truth to a csv, stats etc. can be better computed with R later.
+        - [X] In test, optionally output predictions + ground truth to a csv, so better stats can be computed with R by the user.
         - [ ] Allow restarting training with latest weights if weights directory exists, or maybe recover gracefully from Ctrl+C when training, to allow interrupt before overfitting etc. Or both.
-        - [ ] Fix/rework example scripts in `examples`
     - [ ] Docs

 # -- DOCS --